quantiacs/documentation/en/source/user_guide/new_and_legacy_platform.md

 * it supports Python and Scala;

-* you can install in your private area any python library you need for developing and submitting strategies;
+* you can install in your private area any Python library you need for developing and submitting strategies;

 * you have access to historical data for futures, Bitcoin futures and cryptocurrencies;